percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 9223372036854775807

 This variable specifies the maximum allowed size of the receive queue.
-This should normally be half of (RAM + swap).
+This should normally be ``(RAM + swap) / 2``.
 If this limit is exceeded, Galera will abort the server.

 .. variable:: gcs.recv_q_soft_limit